 With Canabo's nation-wide clinic expansion, the company has experienced a significant increase in salary and benefits.
-In the quarter ended January 31, 2016, Canabo started this quarter with only one Clinic and its clinic staff in Toronto along with one corporate staff person.
-With its growth and expansion in 2016 and year to date 2017, Canabo now staffs fifteen clinics increasing to 20 full-time and 5 part-time healthcare workers and three operations managers.
-Its corporate staff also increased to seven at the end of April 2017.
-In April 2016, Canabo also established a national call center in St. John's, Newfoundland which currently employe nine full and part-time staff.
-Canabo expects the average number of full-time and part-time employees to increase significantly over the next year due to the proposed expansion and increased patient volumes of the CMClinics.
-The number of staff employed by Canabo will be offset to some extent as the operation of some clinics in Ontario and Alberta are being managed through Partnership Agreements.
+Canabo started the quarter ended January 31, 2016 with only one Clinic and its clinic staff in Toronto and one corporate employee.
+With its growth and expansion through 2016 and year to date 2017, Canabo now operates twelve clinics increasing staff to twenty-two (22) full and part-time healthcare workers and two (2) operations managers.
+Its corporate staff also increased to six (6) at the end of July 2017.
+In April 2016, Canabo established a national call center in St. John's, Newfoundland which currently employs twelve (12) full and part-time staff.
+Canabo expects the growth in the number of full-time and part-time staff to slow over the next year as we pursue increased patient volumes through Partnership agreements and improve efficiencies if existing CMClinics.

 During the quarter ended January 31 2017, the Company granted 1,775,000 stock options to directors, officers, employees and consultants.
 The options are exercisable at a price of \$0.90 per share and vest over 24 months with 25% vesting every six months.
 The fair value of the stock options was estimated at the grant date using the Black-Scholes option pricing model.
 The weighted average assumptions used in the model include an expected volatility of 115%, a risk free interest rate of 1% and an expected life of 5 years.
 During the quarter ended April 30, 2017 35,000 options were canceled.
+During the quarter ended July 31, 2017 435,000 options vested.
 During the quarter ended April 30, 2017 the company granted 300,000 stock options to employees and consultants.
 The options are exercisable at a price of \$0.73 per share and vest over 24 months with 25% vesting every six months.
-Subsequent to the end of the quarter, 100,000 options were canceled.
+During the quarter ended July 31, 2017, 100,000 options were canceled.
 The fair value of the stock options was estimated at the grant date using the Black-Scholes option pricing model using the same assumptions outlined above.

 The estimated fair value of the granted options is \$1,439,384 which is recognized over the vesting period.
-As a result, a share-based compensation expense of \$355,100 has been recorded during the quarter ended April 30, 2017 and \$578,744 for the six months ended April 30, 2017.
+As a result, a share-based compensation expense of \$254,278 has been recorded during the quarter ended July 31, 2017 and \$833,022 for the nine months ended July 31, 2017.

-In the quarter ended January 31, 2017, the Company entered a four month business advisory services contract with PowerOne Capital Markets to provide financial and capital markets advisory services for total fees of \$200,000.
-During the quarter ended April 30, 2017, the Company recorded \$75,000 for business advisory services and \$200,000 for the six months ended April 30, 2017.
+Business advisory services for the nine months ended July 31, 2017 includes a four month contract with PowerOne Capital Markets to provide financial and capital markets advisory services for total fees of \$200,000.

-The Company also incurs consulting fees for certain Canabo executives who are engaged as independent consultants.
-In the current quarter, this includes fees of \$32,775 paid to the CFO.
-In the quarter ended April 30, 2016, the Company also engaged its CEO based on a consulting contract.
-The consulting fees for executives in this quarter amounted to \$58,116.
+The Company also incurred consulting fees for certain Canabo executives who are engaged as independent consultants.
+In the nine months ended July 31, 2017, this includes fees of \$66,980 paid to the CFO.
+As at May 2017 a new CFO has been engaged as a salaried employee.
+In the nine months ended July 31, 2016, the Company also engaged its CEO based on a consulting contract.
+The consulting fees for executives for this period amounted to \$119,676.
 As at April 2016, the new CEO has been engaged as a salaried employee as opposed to being contracted as a consultant.

-The Company also incurred additional consulting fees of \$41,000 for the quarter and \$127,809 year to date with third party consultants including Strategic Concepts Inc., Stonebridge Partners LLC, MAPH Enterprises LLC and other consultants to explore certain international opportunities.
+The Company also incurred additional consulting fees of \$44,879 for the quarter and \$172,688 year to date with third party consultants including Strategic Concepts Inc., Stonebridge Partners LLC, MAPH Enterprises LLC and other consultants to explore certain international opportunities.